SanthanaBharathiM/Guardian-of-the-Web-Predicting-URL-Safety-with-Machine-Learning/README.md

 ## Conclusion
 By following these steps, you can effectively predict whether a user-provided URL is safe or unsafe.
 Remember to keep your model updated and monitor its performance regularly.

----

-Feel free to add more details, code snippets, and any other relevant information to this README.
-Good luck with your project! 🚀

----
 **Note**: Replace placeholders (e.g., `"trained_model.h5"`, `preprocess_url()`) with actual code and filenames specific to your implementation.